yuliatikhonova/Lyrics-To-Go/README.md

 Project description:

-    The intendent function of this app, when the user inputs a song title, the app returnas album art work and lyrics.
+    The intended function of this app is when the user inputs a song title, the app returns the user's desired album artwork and lyrics that were searched for.
-    GIVEN the option i can input a song name
-    WHEN I search im presented with album art and lyrics

 User Story: